Klizzy/symfony-docker/README.md

 ## Setup

 Checkout your project into the `/www` directory and set the `APACHE_DOCUMENT_ROOT` env in the docker-compose file, to match your framework / setup.
+Type `./docker.sh` to see a help message for additional commands.

 ### Start Setup
 ```bash